 Health and Safety

-- Workplace (Health, Safety and Welfare) Regulations 1992, which requires employers to provide a safe and healthy work environment for their staff and customers.
+- Workplace (Health, Safety and Welfare) Regulations 1992, which requires employers to provide a safe and healthy work environment for staff and customers.

 The Health and Safety (First Aid) Regulation 1981 requires employers to provide adequate and appropriate first-aid equipment.
 The minimum provision is:

-- a suitably stocked first-aid kit
+- Suitably stocked first-aid kit

-- information for employees about first-aid arrangements
+- Information for employees about first-aid arrangements

-Every 6 months – buildings over 30kg refrigerant, usually 15 – 75 air conditioning units
+- Every 6 months – buildings over 30kg refrigerant, usually 15 – 75 air conditioning units.

 The inspections must be carried out by an approved inspector, and should take into account design, installation and operation of the system.